 - Atrial tachycardia

 - Ventricular tachycardias

-- You are at a high risk of complication from your arrhythmia
+- You are at a high risk of complications from your arrhythmia

 - Your type of arrhythmia responds well to ablation

 - You have experienced serious side effects from medicines for arrhythmia